Karobben/MDNotes/LearnNotes/UIUC-AdBC-2.md

 Bacterial gene are clustered by function (it could regulated by a same prone)

-THe invention of most cellular enzymatic mechanisms and biochemical pathways occured early in microbs and we are inherits it.
+The invention of most cellular enzymatic mechanisms and biochemical pathways occurred early in microbes and we inherit it.

 ## Do human continue to evolve?